Yipara logoYipara

 +

 Mild cat acne (just a few blackheads, no redness) often clears on its own once the trigger is removed — switch plastic food/water bowls to stainless steel, ceramic, or glass, and wash them daily with hot soapy water.
-For moderate acne (red bumps, pimples): gently clean the chin once daily with a warm damp cotton pad, then apply a thin layer of diluted chlorhexidine (2%) or use a medicated chlorhexidine wipe.
+For moderate acne (red bumps, pimples): gently clean the chin once daily with a warm damp cotton pad, then apply a thin layer of diluted vet-recommended antiseptic (2%) or use a medicated vet-recommended antiseptic wipe.
 Most cases improve within 2-3 weeks.
-For severe acne (infected, bleeding, scabbing): see a vet — oral or topical antibiotics are often needed, sometimes combined with a medicated shampoo.
-Avoid hydrogen peroxide, human acne products (benzoyl peroxide is too harsh for cats), and over-scrubbing — these all worsen inflammation.
+For severe acne (infected, bleeding, scabbing): see a vet — oral or topical care prescribed by your vet are often needed, sometimes combined with a medicated shampoo.
+Avoid hydrogen peroxide, human acne products (vet-recommended product is too harsh for cats), and over-scrubbing — these all worsen inflammation.

 Can cat chin acne clear up on its own?